Suchacoolguy/Suchacoolguy.github.io/README.md

 # suchacoolguys-blog-jekyll-docker
-Making my programming blog using docker
+to make my programming blog using docker